Free, confidential support from specialist solicitors

 Factors about the case itself, such as the nature and length of abuse, may impact on the claim’s timeframe.
 A CICA payout is meant to reflect the severity of injuries and the long-term impact of a violent crime, so if the effect on you is not clear, there may be a wait to ensure that the compensation you receive is fair.

-A solicitor from our panel could help the process run smoothly and keep you updated even if the claim takes a long time.
+A solicitor of ours could help the process run smoothly and keep you updated even if the claim takes a long time.
 Please get in touch if you would like to learn more.

 Am I Able To Change My Abuse Solicitor Or Lawyer?